Skip to Content

 There are unexpected foods like sides of salmon

 The featured country varies each year along with the displays, crafts, and food.
-But it’s fair to say that the vendors go all out to proudly introduce their culture to the attendees.
-In 2023, the focus is the 11 Indigenous Nations of Quebec who will present dances, songs, lectures, and multimedia experiences.
+In 2024, vendors from Var, a department in the Provence-Alpes-Côte d’Azur region of France will go all out to proudly introduce their culture to the attendees.
+Highlights include a Provencal nativity scene and French wine, beer, and artisan products.

 Place de la Monnaie